Jointer Knife Adjustment Jig

 Step 5: Using an Allen wrench and the jackscrews in the cutterhead, raise the knife until the dial reads zero along the entire length.
 Tweak each end of the knife to reach the desired height.

-Step 6: Gradually tighten the gib bolts in the sequence shown so the knife won't creep upward and need readjusting.
+Step 6: Gradually tighten the gib bolts in this order: Start with the far bolt, as shown, then the near bolt, then the far inside bolt, and finally, the near inside bolt.
+This so the knife won't creep upward and need readjusting.
 Recheck the knife height, and repeat Steps 5 and 6 on the remaining knives.
 Check all bolts and guards before turning on the jointer.